 Ryan Matthews and Travis Hayes

 , both seventeen at the time, were stopped several hours after the crime because the car they were riding in resembled the description of the getaway car.
 They were arrested and Hayes was then questioned for over six hours.
 In his initial statements to investigators, Hayes claimed that he and Matthews were not in the area when the crime occurred.
 Hayes eventually confessed that he was the driver of the getaway car.
 He stated that Matthews went into the store, shots went off, and Matthews ran out and got into the car.
-Both boys were described as borderline mentally retarded.
+Both boys were described as borderline intellectually disabled.

 In 1999, based mainly on the identifications, Matthews was convicted of murder and was sentenced to die.
 Hayes was convicted of second degree murder and sentenced to life.